Bounds for Algebraic Gossip on Graphs: Introduction

-Third, we compare three gossip algorithms: \push,\pull, and \ex.
-While traditionally algebraic gossip used \pull or \push as its gossip algorithms, it was unclear if using \exchange can lead to significant improvements.
-We give a surprising affirmative answer to this question and prove that using the \exchange algorithm can be unboundedly better than using \pull or \push.
-We show that while the time it takes to the \ex algorithm to complete the algebraic gossip on the Star graph is linear i.e. $\Theta(n)$ the time it takes the \pull and \push algorithms to finish the same task is $\Omega(n\log n)$.
-On contrary, there are many other graphs such as the Complete graph, and all the bounded degree graphs (see Section \ref{sec:bound_for_arbitrary}) that these three gossip algorithms have the same asymptotical behavior.
+Third, we compare three gossip algorithms: \push, \pull, and \ex.
+While traditionally algebraic gossip used \pull or \push as its gossip algorithms, it was unclear if using \exchange (that uses twice as many messages than \pull or \push) can lead to significant improvements in stopping time.
+We give a surprising affirmative answer to this question and prove that, for some topologies, using the \exchange algorithm can be unboundedly better than using \pull or \push.
+We show that while the time it takes the \ex algorithm to complete the algebraic gossip on the star graph is linear, i.e., $O(n)$ the time it takes the \pull and \push algorithms to finish the same task, is $\Omega(n\log n)$.
+On the contrary, there are many other graphs such as the complete graph and all constant maximum degree graphs (see Section \ref{sec:bound_for_arbitrary}), on which these three gossip algorithms have the same asymptotical behavior.

+Since the submission of this manuscript, there have been some recent advances in answering open questions raised in this work.
+In particular, the conference paper of Haeupler \cite{Haeupler2010Analyzing} and our recent conference paper \cite{Avin2011OrderOptimal}.
+We discuss these works in Conclusions.

 The rest of the paper is organized as follows.
-In Section \ref{sec:preliminaries_and_models} we present the communication and time models, define gossip algorithms, gossip protocols, and formally state the \emph{gossip stopping problem}.
-In Section \ref{sec:ring_is_linear} we show that algebraic gossip on the Ring graph is linear using Jackson's theorem.
+In Section \ref{sec:preliminaries_and_models} we present the communication and time models, define gossip algorithms and gossip protocols, and formally state the \emph{gossip stopping problem}.
+In Section \ref{sec:ring_is_linear} we show that algebraic gossip on the ring graph is linear using Jackson's theorem.
 In Section \ref{sec:bound_for_arbitrary} we prove our main results: a tight upper bound for arbitrary networks and a tight linear bound for graphs with a constant maximum degree.
-Section \ref{sec:ex_is_faster} gives an answer to the question: 'Is \ex can be better than \push or \pull?' by providing a topology for which \ex is unboundedly faster.
+Section \ref{sec:ex_is_faster} gives an answer to the question: ``Can \ex be better than \push or \pull?'' by providing a topology for which \ex is unboundedly faster.
 We conclude in Section \ref{sec:conclusions}.